Z0eDu/3400-group6/lab3/README.md

 ### Voltage Divider

-We had to build two voltage dividers, one for the x-coordinate pin and the other for the y-coordinate pin.
-To build the voltage divider, we used a 1k and 2k resistor because 5V * (2/1+2) = 3.3V, which is the amount of voltage the FPGA operates at.
+We had to build two voltage dividers, one for the x-coordinate pin and the other for the y coordinate pin.
+To build the voltage divider, we used a 1k and 2k resistor because 5V * (2/1+3) = 3.3V, which is the amount of voltage the FPGA operates at.
 Once we built the voltage divider.
 We uploaded the code to the arduino, and wired everything.

 <img src="https://docs.google.com/uc?id=0B4-ue266N8b0MXNhandpSGtvQmM" width="350">